 Vinyl Wrap Care

-VEHICLE WRAPS aren’t meant to be installed and forgotten.
+Vehicle wraps aren’t meant to be installed and forgotten.
 Like the rest of your vehicle, your wrap requires regular cleaning and maintenance.
-For longer-lasting, vibrant color, wash your wrap on a regular basis and keep your vehicle away from pollutants if possible.
-This will help with vehicle wrap protection!
+In order to maintain longevity, wash your vehicle on a regular basis and avoid leaving it out in the sun for extended periods of time.

-Here are answers to some common questions customers have about cleaning vehicle wraps.
+Here are some common questions customers have about cleaning their vehicle wraps:

 Can I take my wrapped vehicle through an automatic car wash?

 You can bring your wrapped vehicle to an automated brushless car wash, though hand washing is safer and more thorough.
-Brush car washes may be too rough on the film, degrading it and causing peeling and lifted edges.
-If a car wash uses water spray and no brushes, it should be safe for most wraps.
+Automated car washes with brushes are too abrasive on the film and can cause peeling and lifted edges along with scratches on the laminate.

 Can I pressure wash my wrapped vehicle?